Most new Meta Quest headset owners are excited on unboxing day. A month later, many have stopped using it.

 Broadcasting assumes the audience needs more information.
 Onboarding assumes they need a path.
 V2 was built on that distinction.

-We restructured the program around five confidence stages:
+We restructured the program around confidence stages:

 System basics (so they can confidently use the headset)